 Ultra-Luxury: $25,000 ($12,500 per person)

-Best Honeymoon Resorts in Nicaragua
+Best Nicaragua Honeymoon Resorts

 1. Jicaro Island Lodge, Granada Isletas

+When it comes to Nicaragua honeymoon hotels, Jicaro is one of our favorites.
 From the moment you step off the lancha onto Jicaro Island Ecolodge’s private paradise, to the moment you open the gate to your private two-story lakefront villa, constructed with warm, tropical woods, you will sense the magic of the Granada Isletas and the beautiful, sustainably-designed Jicaro.
 Impeccably designed shared spaces and top-notch personalized service make Jicaro the perfect retreat after a glorious day of kayaking or stand up paddle along the lake.

 2. Morgan's Rock Ecolodge & Hacienda, Playa Ocotal